chjackson/msmbayes/README.md

 ## Installation

-**Warning: this package is experimental.
-Some knowledge of Bayesian analysis is needed to develop and interpret models with it!**
+**Warning: some knowledge of Bayesian analysis is needed to develop and interpret models with this package!**

 (a) Install `cmdstan` and `cmdstanr` by following the [instructions linked here](https://mc-stan.org/cmdstanr/articles/cmdstanr.html)